 Jones is a strong believer in the benefits of international education at the tertiary level, both for the students themselves and for the institutions in which they are enrolled.

-In order to fully understand Kaplan's history and growth, it is important to note the contributions of two previous leaders that helped shape Kaplan into the diverse global education company it is today.
+In order to fully understand Kaplan's history and growth, it is important to note the contributions of previous leaders that helped shape Kaplan into the diverse global education company it is today.

 Stanley H. Kaplan

 Stanley Kaplan, the company's namesake, invented the test prep industry when he founded the company in 1938.
 From a small operation in the basement of his parents' Brooklyn home, the Stanley H. Kaplan Educational Centers grew to be a successful national business under Kaplan's leadership until his retirement in 1994.

 Click here to learn more about Stanley Kaplan.

 Jonathan N. Grayer